 In August 2017, I was a 56-year-old marketing exec with a fantastic wife and a daughter starting college.
 My house was paid for.
 I was in good physical shape.
 Even my cats were healthy.
 I was looking forward to doing whatever I wanted: do some consulting, ride my horse, travel, or shoot sporting clays.

-By Christmas, I’d been diagnosed with stage III prostate cancer and was researching treatment options.
-Riding alongside my cancer diagnosis was a wicked new case of anxiety that emerged as my life morphed into something unrecognizable.
+By Christmas, I’d been diagnosed with stage-3 prostate cancer and was researching treatment options.
+Riding alongside my cancer diagnosis was a new case of anxiety that emerged as my life morphed into something unrecognizable.

 By the following spring, I had undergone a laparoscopic radical prostatectomy, suffered an agonizing setback in my recovery, and been catheterized three humiliating times.

-Midpoint, due out July 30, 2019, from Koehler books, is my embarrassingly candid memoir of being diagnosed with and treated for “locally advanced” prostate cancer at a time when I suspected life was playing dirty tricks on me.
-The book is also a heartfelt missive to all the men who will be diagnosed with prostate cancer this year—all 164,690 of them, as projected by the American Cancer Society—and for years to come.
+Midpoint, published by Koehler books, is my embarrassingly candid memoir of being diagnosed with and treated for “locally advanced” prostate cancer at a time when I suspected life was playing dirty tricks on me.
+The book is also a heartfelt missive to all the men who will be diagnosed with prostate cancer this year—all 175,000 of them, as projected by the American Cancer Society—and for years to come.